 Effects of potentially dilutive securities are presented only in periods in which they are dilutive.
-Stock options and restricted stock units representing 124.0 thousand and 95.0 thousand shares of common stock outstanding for the three months ended June 30, 2012 and 2011, respectively, were excluded from the computation of diluted earnings per share because their effect would have been anti-dilutive.
-Stock options and restricted stock units representing 168.0 thousand and 164.0 thousand shares of common stock outstanding for the six months ended June 30, 2012 and 2011, respectively, were excluded from the computation of diluted earnings per share because their effect would have been anti-dilutive.
+Stock options and restricted stock units representing 16.8 thousand and 248.1 thousand shares of common stock outstanding for the three months ended March 31, 2014 and 2013, respectively, were excluded from the computation of diluted earnings per share because their effect would have been anti-dilutive.

-11. Segment Data and Related Information
+10. Segment Data and Related Information

 The Company's operating segments are based on how the Chief Operating Decision Maker ("CODM") makes decisions about allocating resources and assessing performance.
-As such, the CODM receives discrete financial information by geographic region based on the Company's strategy to become a global brand.
-These geographic regions include North America; Latin America; Europe, the Middle East and Africa ("EMEA"); and Asia.
-The Company's operating segments are based on these geographic regions.
+As such, the CODM receives discrete financial information for the Company's principal business by geographic region based on the Company's strategy to become a global brand.
+These geographic regions include North America; Latin America; Europe, the Middle East and Africa ("EMEA"); and Asia-Pacific.
 Each geographic segment operates exclusively in one industry: the development, marketing and distribution of branded performance apparel, footwear and accessories.
-Due to the insignificance of the EMEA, Latin America and Asia operating segments, they have been combined into other foreign countries for disclosure purposes.
+Beginning in the fourth quarter of 2013, the CODM also receives discrete financial information for the Company's acquired MapMyFitness business.
+Due to the insignificance of the Latin America, EMEA, Asia-Pacific and MapMyFitness operating segments, they have been combined into other foreign countries and businesses for disclosure purposes.

-The geographic distribution of the Company's net revenues, operating income and total assets are summarized in the following tables based on the location of its customers and operations.
+The net revenues and operating income (loss) associated with the Company's segments are summarized in the following tables.
 Net revenues represent sales to external customers for each segment.
-In addition to net revenues, operating income is a primary financial measure used by the Company to evaluate performance of each segment.
-Intercompany balances were eliminated for separate disclosure and corporate expenses from North America have not been allocated to other foreign countries.
+In addition to net revenues, operating income (loss) is a primary financial measure used by the Company to evaluate performance of each segment.
+Intercompany balances were eliminated for separate disclosure.
+The majority of corporate services costs within North America have not been allocated to other foreign countries and businesses; however, certain corporate services costs, included within North America in the prior periode, have been allocated to other foreign countries and businesses in the current period.
+Prior period segment data has been recast within the tables below to conform to current period presentation.